 - Placed in service report (PISR) is completed and returned to the ODA Weights and Measures Program along with your application and fee(s).

-- When we have a Weights and Measures investigator in your area he will inspect and test the newly installed device to verify that it meets all of the requirements
+- When an ODA Weights and Measures investigator is in your area, he will inspect and test the newly installed device to verify that it meets all of the requirements.

 You may purchase a scale or meter through a service company or hire a service company to install, repair, and assist in the licensing process.